Peter Hook & the Light: 2014–2015: Joy Division albums and New Order Low-Life and Brotherhood tour

-In February 2015 the band toured Australia and New Zealand playing a 50-minute selection of Joy Division tracks, the New Order albums Low-Life and Brotherhood and some New Order singles.
+In February 2015, the band toured Australia and New Zealand playing a 50-minute selection of Joy Division tracks, the New Order albums Low-Life and Brotherhood and some New Order singles.

 On 18 May 2015, the band performed a complete retrospective performance of Joy Division's entire catalogue, in chronological order, in Christ Church.
 This was to mark the 35th anniversary of the death of Joy Division frontman Ian Curtis.
 The event sold out in minutes.

 In June, Jack Bates became the touring bass player for The Smashing Pumpkins for their The End Times Tour.

-2016–present: Substance Live, Joy Division Orchestrated, others
+2016–2018: Substance Live tour

 In 2016, the band toured Europe and the UK playing singles mainly from Joy Division's Substance album, and on some tour dates the singles from New Order's Substance album.
 Starting in June, the band continued touring in the UK, and then the United States and Canada where they would play both a New Order set and a Joy Division set with tracks from Substance.
 In December, the band toured South America.
 The band continued touring in 2017 with gigs in England and Wales, and plans to tour Australia and the United States.

 In 2017, for Record Store Day, the band released four live albums covering their concert gigs in Dublin, Leeds, and Manchester, where they covered the Joy Division albums Closer and Unknown Pleasures, as well as the New Order albums Movement and Power Corruption & Lies.
 In 2018, the band continued touring in Australia, Europe, and the US, this time without Jack Bates.

+2019–2022: New Order Technique and Republic tour, Joy Division Orchestrated, and others

 In 2019, the band covered the New Order albums Technique and Republic while touring the UK and North America.
 On 5 July 2019, the band performed an orchestral rendition of Joy Division songs with the Manchester Camerata at the Royal Albert Hall.
 Guest vocalists included Natalie Findlay, Mica Miller and Bastien Marshall.
 In August, they worked with The Metropolitan Orchestra to perform the set in Australia.

 On 18 May 2020, the band video-streamed their 2015 Macclesfield performance under the title So This Is Permanent for 24 hours on YouTube.
 Donations were requested to help the Epilepsy Society, and a DVD would be released in June.

 In October 2021, Peter Hook and the Light announced the “Joy Division: A Celebration" tour across the United States and Canada.
 The tour set for August and September 2022 has 26 tour stops.

+2023–present: Substance live tour and New Order Get Ready live dates

+On November 14, 2023, Peter Hook and the Light announced that they would again be playing the Substance albums from both Joy Division and New Order in 2024.
+The band planned a massive tour across Australia and New Zealand, North America and the UK and Ireland.

+On September 10, 2024, the band announced a string of dates in 2025 where they would perform New Order's Get Ready in its entirety.